Mr-kings042/AltSchool-Group2-Python-Assignment/README.md

 _A FastAPI backend for students and teachers to manage assignments._

-## ** Current Limitations **

-_Note: During initial development, the system uses temporary mock data.
-The database integration is in progress and will be added in a future update._

 ## ** Team **

 | Name            | ID               | Role          |